openordu/ordu-11ty/src/docs/editing/quizzes.md

 ::::
 :::::

-The formula above was created with the text below.
+The quiz above was created with the text below.

 ```md
 ::::: quiz